 After your traffic automation system has been set up, we recommend kickstarting the process of driving traffic to your site with the steps shown in this tutorial:

-WordPress Traffic Automation System: Content Sharing Stage – Summary
+WordPress Traffic Blueprint: Content Syndication Stage – Summary

-Once your site and plugins have been set up and configured, all you have to do then to generate web traffic is add great content on a regular basis.
+Once your WordPress site and plugins have been expertly configured and set up, all you then have to do to start attracting traffic is publish great content consistently.

-If you need endless content ideas for your site, we recommend subscribing to our email training series here:
+If you need great content ideas for your website or blog, we recommend subscribing to our FREE email training series on growing your business with content marketing here:

-Once you have configured your WordPress site, the next step is to optimize as much of the process as you can.
-This step is addressed in the next article in the WordPress Traffic Automation Blueprint series.
+Once you have configured your WordPress site, the next step is to optimize the web-traffic generation process.
+This step is explained in the next section of the series.